Colombian drug lord Pablo Escobar's chief assassin freed from jail

 The woman, looking for revenge after Escobar forced her to have an unwanted abortion, clandestinely contacted U.S. drug authorities in an effort to become an informant, Velasquez told Semana magazine in an interview last year.

-The drug baron ordered Velasquez to kill her, in what the hit man characterized as one of the most painful episodes of his life.
+The drug baron ordered Velasquez to kill her, in what the hit man characterised as one of the most painful episodes of his life.

 Families of some of the Avianca flight victims have complained that Velasquez has not shared all he knows about the crime and say that his release could mean vital facts never come to light.